Commercial kitchen

 • Take rubbish out at the end of each day.

-• Store food in pest-proof containers like Tupperware.
+• Store food in pest-proof, sealed containers.

 DIY Pest Control Solutions